Research Activities

 academic colleagues here in Ottawa and industry collaborators.

-main focuses of our research is the role of PD-linked genes in the immune
+3. The role of PD-linked genes in the immune

 system, and brain health downstream of systemic infections.
 Mutations in LRRK2